Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/2.ngsi-ld-to-version-objects/README.md

 The workflow contains a standard HTTP listener (ListenHTTP), the NiFi processor creating NGSI-LD version objects and a standard processor to capture the modified NGSI-LD content (PutFile).

-> **NOTE**: currently the NiFi processor creating NGSI-LD version objects does not yet exist and as such the workflow template does not yet contain it!

 You can verify the processor settings to ensure the HTTP listener listens on the correct port and path (e.g. http://localhost:9010/ngsi), etc.

 ### 2. Start the Workflow